 The Group's objective is to make investments in the natural resource sector and the Board sees this as having considerable growth potential in the foreseeable future.
-Historically, investments have been made immediately prior to initial public offerings, at the IPO stage and in the aftermarket of companies quoted on AIM and ISDX markets and on other internationally recognised exchanges.
-Initial investments are for varying amounts but are usually in the £150,000 - £300,000 range but in any case limited in value to a maximum of 20% of the Company's net equity funds in any one target.
+Historically, investments are made immediately prior to initial public offerings, at the IPO stage and in the aftermarket of companies quoted on AIM and on other internationally recognised exchanges.
+Initial investments are for varying amounts but are usually in the £30,000 - £250,000 range but in any case limited in value to a maximum of 20% of the Company's net equity funds in any one target.
 Investments will be made in both large cap resource stocks generating dividends as well as in smaller companies, which may not be generating cash flow and often have further requirements to raise additional cash to continue their exploration and development programmes.
 Therefore, after appropriate due diligence, the Company may provide further funding and make follow-up market purchases to support investments it may have made in the past.

 The business is inherently high risk and of a cyclical nature dependent upon fluctuations in world economic activity, which impacts on the demand for minerals and oil and gas.
 Investments held by the Company sometime may lack share market liquidity even if they are quoted on recognised markets.

 Furthermore, during the exploration and development stages of a company, it may sometimes be difficult to fully realise an investment at its quoted market price.
 However, exploration companies seek to find large economically exploitable resources and if successful may attract third party bids, or otherwise become much larger entities and show greater liquidity in their shares.